 In the ever-evolving world of web development and search engine optimization (SEO), semantic markup has become a cornerstone of creating accessible, user-friendly, and search-engine-friendly websites.
-Whether you're a budding developer, a content creator, or a business owner looking to improve your website's performance, understanding semantic markup is essential.
+Whether you're a developer, a content creator, or a business owner looking to improve your website's performance, understanding semantic markup is essential.
 In this beginner's guide, we'll break down what semantic markup is, why it matters, and how it can benefit your website.

 Semantic markup refers to the use of HTML tags that convey the meaning and structure of web content.
 Unlike generic tags like <div>